-2. Policy statement
+2. Policy Statement

 - 2.1 Revenue Scotland is committed to ensuring that the management of risk underpins all business activities of the organisation and that thorough risk management procedures are in place throughout the organisation. - 2.2 The application of this Framework will enable Revenue Scotland to obtain, maintain and respond to a changing risk profile. - 2.3 Revenue Scotland has a responsibility to manage risks (both positive and negative) and to support a systematic approach to risk management including the promotion of a risk aware culture.
 This requires risks to be regularly identified, reviewed and updated. - 2.4 The application of risk management practices should not and will not eliminate all risk exposure.
 Moreover, through the application of the risk management approach identified in this Framework we aim to achieve a better understanding of the risks faced by Revenue Scotland and their implications for the business, thus informing decision-making. - 2.5 Revenue Scotland recognises that risk, as well as posing a threat, also represents opportunities for developing innovative ways of working.
-Innovation and best practice should be shared across Revenue Scotland. - 2.6 The identification and management of risks affecting Revenue Scotland's ability to achieve its objectives is set out in the Corporate Plan and other supporting documentation such as Business Plans and risk registers. - 2.7 Revenue Scotland expects management to take action to avoid or, where appropriate, mitigate the effects of those risks that are considered to exceed Revenue Scotland's risk appetite.
-Where a risk is deemed to exceed Revenue Scotland's risk appetite it will be captured in the corporate risk register along with the actions being taken to mitigate the risk. - 2.8 The active, ongoing commitment and full support of the Revenue Scotland Board through the work of the Audit and Risk Committee and Revenue Scotland Senior Management Team is a necessary and essential part of this policy.
-Management will ensure that effective mechanisms are in place for assessing, monitoring and responding to any risks arising whilst the Revenue Scotland Board have ultimate responsibility for Risk Management. - 2.9 All employees are expected to have an understanding of the nature of risk within Revenue Scotland and of the organisation's risk appetite.
+Innovation and best practice should be shared across Revenue Scotland. - 2.6 The identification and management of risks affecting Revenue Scotland's ability to achieve its objectives is set out in the Corporate Plan and other supporting documentation such as the Business Plan and the Corporate Risk Register. - 2.7 Revenue Scotland expects management to take action to avoid or, where appropriate, mitigate the effects of those risks that are considered to exceed Revenue Scotland's risk appetite.
+Where a risk is deemed to exceed Revenue Scotland's risk appetite it will be captured in the corporate risk register along with the actions being taken to mitigate the risk. - 2.8 The active, on-going commitment and full support of the Revenue Scotland Board through the work of the Audit and Risk Committee and Revenue Scotland Senior Management Team is an essential part of this Risk Management Framework.
+The Chief Executive and senior management team will ensure that effective mechanisms are in place for assessing, monitoring and responding to any risks arising, whilst the Board retain ultimate responsibility for overseeing the Framework. - 2.9 All employees are expected to have an understanding of the nature of risk within Revenue Scotland and of the organisation's risk appetite.
 Where Revenue Scotland has delegated functions to other bodies, the risks associated with carrying out those functions will lie with the delegate body except where alternative arrangements, e.g. for financial risks, are set out in the relevant Memorandum of Understanding.
-It is the responsibility of the Revenue Scotland Senior Management Team to raise significant risks impacting 'other bodies', that could affect delivery of Revenue Scotland's Aims and Objectives, on the Corporate Risk Register.
+It is the responsibility of the Revenue Scotland Senior Management Team to raise on the Corporate Risk Register any significant risks having an impact on other bodies that could affect delivery of Revenue Scotland's purpose and objectives.